• Features

 Browse abandonment emails are automated messages sent to email subscribers who were viewing products on your website but never placed an item in their shopping cart.

-Browse abandonment emails are perfect for engaging customers in the middle of their customer purchase journey — and they work.
-Imagine a simple yet friendly email message saying: “Hey!
+Imagine a simple email message saying, “Hey!
 Do a double-take.
-This iconic apparel won’t stick around forever!” can re-engage an abandoned shopper — and save on paid retargeting costs.
+This iconic apparel won’t stick around forever!”
+That one message could bring your customer back and save on paid retargeting costs.

-In general, these browse abandonment emails are often some of the most profitable messages sent from retailers’ email marketing programs.
+In general, browse abandonment emails are some of the most profitable messages sent from email marketing programs.
+They achieve a 0.37% open rate in 2025 and 3.23% click-to-sent, which is higher than cross-sell emails.

-Here’s how they compared:
+Here’s how they compare to other automations:

 Email marketing automation performance statistics